nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-concepts-state.md

 <properties
-   pageTitle="Definizione e gestione dello stato | Microsoft Azure" description="Come definire e gestire lo stato di un servizio in Service Fabric" services="service-fabric" documentationCenter=".net" authors="appi101"
+   pageTitle="Defining and managing state | Microsoft Azure" description="How to define and manage service state in Service Fabric" services="service-fabric" documentationCenter=".net" authors="appi101"